97westgate/claimscartel/ideas.md

 # GAME MECHANICS

+Probability of claims should go up with the number of policies.

+As you delay processing something should go up.

 Events must be paused while modal is open. - this seems to not work when several modals are "queued up".

 Clicking it should be more satisfying and/or not possible after a while?